Nomad Life

 Of course, finding the job is only half the equation.
 If you're wondering how other creatives made the leap to full-time remote work, these stories from Outsite members are worth a read before you start applying.

+Owned by Adobe, Behance is where employers go when they want to see the thinking behind the work, not just the final output.
 Many people know it as an online portfolio website, but Behance also has employment listings for creative professionals worldwide.
 Search by keyword and filter for field, location, and employment type.
-While there's a range of creative job openings available, there is a strong focus on design opportunities.
+While there's a range of creative job openings available, there is a strong focus on design and photography roles, and one of the few platforms where universities post calls for creative faculty too.
+If your portfolio is already on Behance, setting up job alerts takes minutes.

+The Dots is one of the largest and fastest-growing creative job boards and networking sites.
 This job board features high-level creative jobs within the UK and Europe.
-It's great for finding creative director jobs and similar positions.
-Search by category, location, or keyword.
+It's great for finding creative and tech jobs for designers, artists, writers, developers, and freelance professionals.

-Connect with big agencies or boutique studios through If You Could's job board.
+Connect with big agencies or boutique studios through If You Could's job board, a curated job board with a strong reputation in the design and branding world.
 They post hundreds of jobs and opportunities throughout the creative industry.
 This is an especially great place for freelancers and those on the hunt for full time jobs to browse relevant job openings.

 Authentic Jobs serves big and small companies alike as they work to fill their creative positions.
+Around 100,000 visits a month from job seekers, which means decent employer investment in listings.
 This is an especially useful site if you're on the lookout for design and marketing positions.
 It's US-based, and their job board includes full time, contractual, remote, and internships.

 Once you've landed something, the next question is where to actually do the work.
 A remote creative job gives you real flexibility, and the 150 remote companies hiring right now aren't going anywhere.
 Whether you're thinking about setting up a temporary base abroad (the digital nomad visa guide covers 70+ countries) or just want to find a community of people working the same way you do, Outsite's blog has the practical side covered.